Mwajiduddin/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 </p>

 <h1>Introduction</h1>
-In this tutorial we will inspect the different network traffic between two virtual machines using a network protocol analyzer called Wireshark. as well as experiment with Network Security Groups. <br />
+In this tutorial we will inspect the different network traffic between two virtual machines using a network protocol analyzer called Wireshark. <br />

 <h2>Tutorial Guidelines</h2>